 The Benefits of a Corporate Volunteer Program

-According to a Boston Center of Corporate Citizenship Community Involvement Study, the top three benefits for employee volunteer programs are improving employee engagement, creating positive brand image association within the community and demonstrating organizational values in action.
+According to a Boston Center of Corporate Citizenship Community Involvement Study, the top three benefits for employee volunteer programs are improving employee engagement, creating positive brand image associations within the community and demonstrating organizational values in action.

 If your employees are volunteering, chances are that they will be more satisfied and will have higher morale, resulting in increased productivity.
 Enhancing your company's reputation and brand should always be a top priority.
 With the right media coverage, volunteer programs can greatly increase corporate visibility in the community.

 At Jabil St. Petersburg, we developed a more robust program in the last year, building upon the foundation created with our past efforts.
 Since its launch, the program has proved to be quite successful.
 At our global headquarters alone, we've held more than 50 volunteer events with an impressive 1,300 total participants.
-We have ensured 650 under-privileged children had gifts for the holiday season, collected nearly a 1,000 pounds of litter and donated several barrels of school supplies for those in need to name a few of the program outcomes.
+We have ensured 650 underprivileged children had gifts for the holiday season, collected nearly 1,000 pounds of litter and donated several barrels of school supplies for those in need to name a few of the program outcomes.

-Sticking to your corporate values is a great way show your company's leadership in social and environmental responsibility.
+Sticking to your corporate values is a great way to show your company's leadership in social and environmental responsibility.
 And as an added benefit, you might attract new talent for less recruitment effort.
-Recent graduates are willing to forgo 14% of their expected income to work at socially responsibly companies, according to a Stanford Graduate School of Business study.
+Recent graduates are willing to forgo 14% of their expected income to work at socially responsible companies, according to a Stanford Graduate School of Business study.